 Different life experiences and opportunities lead to major, avoidable and unfair inequalities in health.
 For example, men living in the poorest areas of the UK die over 9 years earlier than men from the least deprived areas (7 years earlier in women).

-The climate crisis can’t be addressed effectively without also tackling underlying socio-economic and racial inequalities which.
+The climate crisis can’t be addressed effectively without also tackling underlying socio-economic and racial inequalities.
 This means we need fairer public policies, anti-racism and action to address other forms of discrimination and exclusion.

 Many of the causes of climate change disproportionately affect marginalised communities, contributing to higher rates of health problems like heart and lung diseases.
 For example: